v6d-io/v6d/docs/notes/developers/build-from-source.rst

 Building on various platforms
 -----------------------------

-Vineyard is continously tested on various platforms and you may find building and installation steps from our CI:
+Vineyard is continuously tested on various platforms and you may find building and installation steps from our CI:

 - `Ubuntu <https://github.com/v6d-io/v6d/blob/main/.github/workflows/build-compatibility.yml>`_